TiagoSolon/Telemetry_for_Accident_Prevenction/README.md

 4. DATA COLLECTION:
 By CSV from Microsoft SQL database.
-It did a SQL query from ERP system company, that ERP are integarted with board computer of trucks to collecting data from GPS divece of truck getting temetry data, after it exported to CSV.
+It did a SQL query from ERP system company, that ERP are integarted with web service to colect data from board computer of trucks and colect data from GPS divece of truck getting temetry data, after, it was export to CSV.

 5. DATA CLEANING:
 This process it did usisng Python with jupyter notebook.